In order to use the collab service, users must be signed in and authenticated with the server.

 In this flow, you must provide us with a function that accepts an authentication token, and returns a user id.
 This leaves the token generation and validation totally up to you, making this the most flexible option.

 You must pass a getUserFromToken function to the server constructor.
-This function will accept a token, and must return either an object with the users id if the token is valid, or null otherwise.
+This function will accept a token, context, and the cookies from the request (as an object), and must return either an object with the users id if the token is valid, or null otherwise.